-Alberto C. Agra Ateneo Law School June 16, 2016
+Alberto C. Agra Ateneo Law School October 27, 2017

-- Elements of Public Office: (1) Creation by law or by authority of law; (2) Sovereign function; (3) Defined powers and functions; (4) Performed independently or under the control of a higher authority; (5) Continuing and permanence (Compensation not an element; ad-hoc body can be a public office if all elements present); Consultancy service is not considered government service - Assumption of public office is impressed with the paramount public interest that requires the highest standards of ethical conduct.
-A person aspiring for public office must observe honesty, candor, and faithful compliance with the law
+- Elements of Public Office: (1) Creation by law or by authority of law; (2) Sovereign function; (3) Defined powers and functions; (4) Performed independently or under the control of a higher authority; (5) Continuing and permanence (Compensation not an element; ad-hoc body can be a public office if all elements present); Consultancy service is not considered government service - Assumption of public office is impressed with the paramount public interest that requires the highest standards of ethical conduct; person aspiring for public office must observe honesty, candor, and faithful compliance with the law

-• Examples of Public Offices (with sovereign functions)

-- 1. Chairperson of National Centennial Commission (showcase Filipino heritage; even if no compensation) - 2.
+- Examples of Public Officers or Employees/ Offices (with sovereign functions) - 1.
+Chairperson of National Centennial Commission (showcase Filipino heritage; even if no compensation) - 2.
 Student Regent of UP (powers of administration) - 3.
-Private Sector Representative of National Book Development Board (development of book industry)
+Private Sector Representative of National Book Development Board (development of book industry) - 4.
+Executive Assistant of Chairman of Presidential Anti-Graft Commission (office created by the President and under OP)